Reviewing Monsters from

 The Trap Door ManKingdom Death's answer to "giants," these monsters live, as their name may imply, exactly like a trap door spider, and you may notice that there's a giant face on this thing's back.
 That's because Kingdom Death takes place largely in an environment where stone human faces form the actual terrain, so all the Trap Door Man has to do is carve one of those out and plug himself right in its place.
 Sneaky!!!

-To mention Berserk yet again, the "terrain of stone faces" is basically cribbed directly from its version of hell.
+To mention Berserk yet again, the "terrain of stone faces" is remarkably similar to Berserk's version of hell.

 The Sparrow KingOkay, can you even BELIEVE the level of detail on this model?!
 Originally teased as "death chicken," this was added to the game when the kickstarter reached ten million dollars.